Finals schemes

 Format D

-Below are two versions of Format D. The difference between the two is just how the games are arranged: in the first one, they are arranged to make it easy to understand how it conceptually works; in the second, they are arranged to avoid back-to-back games (except between the first and second games).
+Below are two versions of Format D, aka Three Track.
+The difference between the diagrams is just how the games are arranged: in the first one, they are arranged to make it easy to understand how it conceptually works; in the second, they are arranged to avoid back-to-back games (except between the first and second games).

 For n teams, Format D requires (n - 1) * 1.5 games, including finals.
 That's just under 1.5 games per team.
 The average team will play 4 or 5 games.